 ASHA Leader Interview | Video Interview | Video Transcript | All Candidates

-Dr. Burkard has served as Vice-Chair and Chair of American National Standards Institute (ANSI) S3 Bioacoustics, which is responsible for U.S. audiometric standards development.
-He is currently the Chair of the working group that is responsible for developing an ANSI auditory evoked potential standard.
+Dr. Burkard served as chair of American National Standards Institute (ANSI) S3 Bioacoustics, which is responsible for U.S. audiometric standards development.
+He is currently the chair of the working group that is responsible for developing an ANSI auditory evoked potential standard.
 He has served as the Editor for the American Journal of Audiology.
-He was fortunate to have been chosen as the audiology co-Chair of the 2007 Annual ASHA Convention in Boston, Massachusetts.
-He currently serves as a member of ASHA's Health Care Economics Committee.
-He participated in the October 2012 ASHA Changing Health Care Landscape Summit and was a member of the planning committee for this Summit.
+He served as the audiology co-chair of the 2007 Annual ASHA Convention in Boston.
+He currently serves on ASHA’s Health Care Economics Committee and represents ASHA on the Audiology Quality Consortium.
+He was a member of the planning committee for the October 2012 ASHA Changing Health Care Landscape Summit.
+He recently served as chair of the ASHA Ad Hoc Committee on Interprofessional Education.
 He has served on federal grant-review panels, and he reviews articles for several professional journals.
-He was named ASHA Fellow in 2005 and received the Honors of the Association in 2011.
+He was named an ASHA Fellow in 2005 and received the Honors of the Association in 2011.

 The ASHA Leader asked the candidates:

 Given the position for which you are running, if you could change one thing about ASHA, what would it be?